U.S. Air Force Academy Class of 1959

 All of a sudden, things changed.
 As we did our Eyes Right, we saw General Harmon—khaki uniform, no rain gear, no umbrella, standing straighter than any cadet I have ever seen!
 All of a sudden, it hit me as to why we were here, what the Academy was all about!
 General Harmon was not miserable; he was proud!
 I sensed a similar feeling throughout the ranks.
 I remember singing "The Air Force Song" on the way back to the barracks; it seemed like everybody was singing their hearts out.
 This one thing, seeing General Harmon standing there thoroughly soaked, ramrod straight, and proud, did more to motivate me than anything before or after at the Academy."

-Since those early days the class has gone on to have an astronaut, four-star generals, a Rhodes Scholar, an Academy Superintendent and an Academy Commandant, Thunderbird pilots and many other notable positions.
-We lost members in the Vietnam War, flew 24-hour missions during the Cuban Missile Crisis, explored space, and were part of a variety of less noticeable positions while defending our country.
+Since those early days, the class has gone on to produce an astronaut, four-star generals, a Rhodes Scholar, an Academy Superintendent, an Academy Commandant, Thunderbird pilots, and many other notable leaders.
+Members of the class were lost in the Vietnam War, flew 24-hour missions during the Cuban Missile Crisis, explored space, and served in countless essential roles while defending our country.

 Among other awards, the class members have received: